LearnersGuild/partners/Employment Policies/Employee Privacy.md

 If you believe your computer has been infected by a virus, worm, or other security threat to Learners Guild’s system, you must inform the founders immediately.

-Employees may not share their email passwords with anyone, including coworkers or family members.
+Partners may not share their email passwords with anyone, including coworkers or family members.
 Revealing passwords to the Company’s email system could allow an outsider to attack the Learners Guild network

 ## Internet Use Is Not Private